Neurosarcoidosis is a complication of sarcoidosis, in which inflammation occurs in the brain, spinal cord, and other areas of the nervous system.

 Neurosarcoidosis may affect any part of the nervous system.
-Sudden, facial weakness (facial palsy) is the most common neurological symptom and involves the nerves to the muscles of the face.
-Any nerve in the skull can be affected, including those in the eye and those that control taste, smell, or hearing.
+Sudden, facial weakness (facial palsy) is a common neurological symptom that involves the nerves to the muscles of the face.
+Any other nerve in the skull can be affected, including those in the eye and those that control taste, smell, or hearing.

 Muscle weakness or sensory losses can occur with peripheral nerve involvement.
 Other areas of the brain, including the pituitary gland at the base of the brain, or the spinal cord may also be involved.

 Involvement of the pituitary gland can cause:

 The symptoms vary.
 Any part of the nervous system can be affected.
 Involvement of the brain or cranial nerves can cause:

 - Dizziness, vertigo, or abnormal sensations of movement